kjolley/BIGSdb_documentation/dbase_setup.rst

   * Optionally allow the use of remote contigs.
 These are stored in a remote BIGSdb database, accessible via the RESTful API.
 Set to 'yes' to enable.

+* rest_kiosk

+  * If 'kiosk' attribute is set, then the REST interface will be disabled for the configuration unless a value is set here.
+The only supported value currently is 'sequenceQuery' which will enable API routes for querying sequences.

 * rMLSTSpecies

   * Enable rMLST Species identifier plugin: either 'yes' or 'no'.
 If no value